 Over the past decade, The Department of Dermatology at the University of Colorado Denver has transformed into a powerful academic program that has achieved excellence in education, patient care, and research.
-The CU Health Sciences Center on the new Anschutz Medical Campus (AMC) is located in Aurora, just east of Denver.
+The CU Health Sciences Center on the Anschutz Medical Campus (AMC) is located in Aurora, just east of Denver.
 There, state-of-the-art facilities for clinical care, education and research provide an integrated and collaborative environment for the professional Schools of Medicine, Public Health, Pharmacy, Dentistry, and Nursing.
-This campus is also home to the brand-new University of Colorado Hospital and the Children's Hospital of Colorado (formerly The Children's Hospital).
+This campus is also home to the University of Colorado Hospital and the Children's Hospital of Colorado (formerly The Children's Hospital).
 A new Department of Veterans Affairs Hospital is under construction.